wiremock/wiremock.org/_site/docs/junit-jupiter.md

 ### Enabling HTTPS

-You can also enable HTTPS via the `httpsEnabled` annotation parameter.
-By default a random port will be assigned:
+You can also enable HTTPS using the `httpsEnabled` annotation parameter.
+By default a random port is assigned:

 ```java
 @WireMockTest(httpsEnabled = true)